Unwinding Stochastic Order Flow: When to Warehouse Trades: Analytic Results: Optimal Strategy and Cost

 reflects returns from the unaffected price (not caused by the unwind strategy). \item The \emph{impact cost}

 reflects returns caused by the the price impact of the unwind strategy. \item The \emph{spread cost} (or more precisely, \emph{instantaneous cost})

 \end{enumerate} As described in Section~\ref{se:background}, $t \in \{0, T\}$ corresponds to the opening and closing auctions.
-There is no spread cost, but there is price impact.
+There is no spread cost (meaning that block trades are possible), but there is price impact.
 The first part of~\eqref{eq:execPrice} (and the jump terms in~\eqref{eq:impactCostC0}) reflect that the Obizhaeva--Wang model prices a block trade at the average price over the volume of the block.
 For $t \in (0, T)$, we also have the instantaneous cost, and as trading is necessarily continuous, we can write $Y_{t}$ instead of $\frac{1}{2}(Y_{t-} + Y_{t})$ in the second part of~\eqref{eq:execPrice} (and in the integral of~\eqref{eq:impactCostC0}).

 The expected execution cost of a given unwind strategy is

 The desk's aim is to minimize this cost,